 Useful experience for helicopter pilots includes:

-- experience in the industry you want to fly in – for example, if you want to work as a rescue helicopter pilot, experience as a medic is useful
+- experience in the industry you want to fly in

 - flying experience

-- customer service roles
+- customer service roles, logistics or staff management

 - engineering or mechanical work.